ki3l119/chess/README.md

 ## Docker

 The quickest way to start the services is via Docker Compose.
+Ensure that the following prerequisites are met:

+- Docker Engine 27.4.1
+- Docker Compose 2.33.1

 A `.env` file can be placed in the root directory of the project to set the environment variables.

 ### Developer Environment